TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 When you click on the button `New Connection` on the left-side top corner, a new window should open.
 In this new window you can enter the settings for this new connection.
-To connect to the dockerised local instance, you will note that the host should be `127.0.0.1` or `localhost`, as you access the instance form _outside docker_ so to speak.
+To connect to the dockerised local instance, you will note that the host should be `127.0.0.1` or `localhost`, as you access the instance from _outside docker_ so to speak.
 As such the host is not `redis` as it was for the dockerised Redis Insight.

 ![Creating a new Connection in Another Redis Desktop Manager](./pics/ardm_002_new_connection.png)